 Rei has been tested in the treatment room with several skin types ranging from acneic to sensitive to dry and is able to hydrate while still delivering desirable results.

-How often should I use Rei?
+Q: How often should I use Rei?
 How do I incorporate it into my normal routine?

-Start by using Rei 2-3 times a week.
+A: Start by using Rei 2-3 times a week.
 Apply a moisturizer (Gold or Attar work beautifully) after the retinol has had some time to set in.
 Be mindful of using other active skincare ingredients in tandem with retinol.
 The most long term benefits are going to come with consistent and frequent use.

 *Retinol products should always be avoided if pregnant, nursing or trying to conceive.